backstage/backstage/docs/features/techdocs/how-to-guides.md

 it is a compressed file.
 Hence the file size is significantly smaller than how much data git clone has to transfer.

-Caveat: Currently TechDocs sites built using URL Reader will be cached for 30 minutes which means they will not be re-built if new changes are made within 30 minutes.
-This cache invalidation will be replaced by commit timestamp based implementation very soon.

 ## How to use a custom TechDocs home page?

 ### 1st way: TechDocsCustomHome with a custom configuration